Frequently Asked Questions

 Logo: Your logo package will include a multipage PDF Logo Guide, which breaks down your colour codes, font names, how to use each different file type and varying sizes.
 Files include your original Vector (.eps | high resolution CMYK) file as well as .TIFF (300dpi CMYK) and JPG and PNG (72dpi RGB).
 Every file comes as colour, white and greyscale in small, medium and large sizes for white or transparent backgrounds.

 Website: If you have paid for a design without development then you will receive an organised and layered Photoshop (.psd) file to hand to your developer.
-If you have paid to have the website developed, then you will not receive any files, however all flat images and coded pages will be available on your hosting via FTP.
+If you have paid to have the website developed, then all flat images and coded pages will be available on your hosting via FTP.

 Print Media: A high resolution, print-ready PDF file will be provided.
 If source files are requested then these are at 50% of the design cost.

 Why do I need to pay an additional fee if I want the source file?

 By law, you have IP rights over any content provided to complete a project (so long as it is created/written by your own company and not a third-party) but you do not have IP rights to the design file which has been created by Shona Creative.
 If a source file was in any way manipulated or corrupt or had a law suit filed against it due to any changes made to it by the buying party, after a project was deemed complete, then Shona Creatve could be liable as the creator.
 This is why source files are not given away for free.

 Additionally, a certain amount of time does need to be used to package the final file ready for office use.